What is Ambivalent Attachment?

 Children are born into this world with an intrinsic need for love, affection, and safety from their caregivers.
 When they get these things, the result is a secure attachment between the child and the caregiver.
 However, when these fundamentals are missing, it can result in trauma to the child, beginning at an early age.
 It can also cause them to have a different type of attachment style.
 With ambivalent attachment, a type of insecure attachment, the child may receive love, affection, and safety, but not in a way that develops healthy relationships.

-You may wonder how the way you were treated as a baby affect you now as an adult?
-Why is this important?
-To answer these questions, we must first take a closer look at ambivalent attachment and what it is.
+You may wonder how the way you were treated as a baby can affect you now as an adult.
+You could also wonder why this is important.
+To answer these questions, we must first look at ambivalent attachment and what it is.